-GRPH 235 DIGITAL IMAGING I 4
+GRPH 235 - DIGITAL IMAGING I (4)

 Study and application of raster image editing.
 Students will develop skills in technical manipulation, alteration, enhancement, restoration and organization of photographs and illustrations.
 Stresses creative exploration of acquisition and selection tools and techniques.
-Prerequisite: GRPH 135 or permission of instructor.
 (Course fees apply.)